 We recognise the variety of religious and non-religious backgrounds from which our pupils come.
 We are sensitive to the home background of each child and we welcome the diversity of their beliefs.
+We take steps to ensure that the RE classroom is a place where pupils know that religious or non-religious beliefs and the cultural backgrounds of all in the class will be respected.

 We value the importance of pupil voice and encourage children to share their knowledge and understanding to develop wider questions about religions and beliefs.
 We recognise the pupils’ spiritual, moral, social and cultural development and the links with the RE curriculum that these can have.